NerdWalletOSS/apollo-cache-policies/README.md

   });
   ```

   In this example, we use the `readReferenceWhere` API to construct a type policy that returns all entities of the `Employee` type in the cache with a field `team` matching the value `Banking`.
-Any number of fields can be used as filters and queries for this type policy will automatically update whenever an employee is created or mutated.
+Any number of fields can be used as filters and queries for this type policy will automatically update whenever an employee entity is added, created removed from the cache.

 </details>